rwxrob/notes/Philosophy/Simple is underrated.md

-Since returning to a life focused on only the following priorities everything life has become
+Since returning to a life focused my family, job, and self everything has improved.
+I realize the collective cost to my mental and physical health by being spread out to thin trying to save the world was very high.